FLOCK4H/NeoDucky/README.md

 3. Tags

-Tags are used to perform specific actions in the payload, there are two types of tags:
+Used to perform specific actions in the payload, there are two types of tags:

     1. Single